dylandepass/franklin-storybook-addon/README.md

-# Storybook Addon Helix Storybook Addon
+# Storybook Addon Franklin Storybook Addon
-A storybook addon for working with Helix projects.
+A storybook addon for working with Franklin projects.

 ### Development scripts